KRI dr. Wahidin Sudirohusodo

-KRI dr. Wahidin Sudirohusodo (991) is a hospital ship of the Indonesian Navy.
-It is named after an Indonesian national hero Wahidin Soedirohoesodo.
+KRI dr. Wahidin Sudirohusodo (991) is the lead ship of the Sudirohusodo-class hospital ship of the Indonesian Navy.
+It is named after Wahidin Soedirohoesodo, an Indonesian national hero.
 It was built in Indonesia by PT PAL.

 Description

 It has a length of 124 meters and a beam of 21.8 meter.
 The ship displacement is 7,290 tonnes.
 It has a capacity of 643 people, including 159 patients.
-It has a maximum speed of 18 knots, a cruising speed of 14 knots, and a economical speed of 12 knots.
+It has a maximum speed of 18 knots, a cruising speed of 14 knots, and an economical speed of 12 knots.
 It can sail up to 30 days and 10,000 nautical miles.

-History
+Construction

 The construction of the ship began with the first steel cutting ceremony on 9 July 2019, with the ship assigned with yard number of W000302.
 Its keel was laid on 14 October 2019.
 KRI dr. Wahidin Sudirohusodo was launched on 7 January 2021 at Semarang drydock in PT PAL shipyard, Surabaya.
 Along with KRI Golok (688), the ship was commissioned on 14 January 2022 at Surabaya, with its first commander being Sea Colonel Anton Pratomo.

+On 3 November 2022, the ship naming ceremony for the KRI dr. Wahidin Sudirohusodo-991 was held by the Minister of Defense of the Republic of Indonesia, Prabowo Subianto, accompanied by the Chief of Staff of the Indonesian Navy Admiral Muhammad Ali at Pondok Dayung Pier, North Jakarta.

+Deployment

+In June 2024, the ship was repainted white in accordance with the IV Geneva Convention and The San Remo Manual on International Law Applicable to Armed Conflicts at Sea, and in anticipation of being deployed for Gazan War relief in the Gaza war between Hamas and Israel.
+It was to be deployed to Arish, Sinai, Egypt; next to the Gaza Strip, along with another Indonesian hospital ship, KRI dr. Radjiman Wedyodiningrat (992).

+In October to November 2024, the ship in the 2024 Port Visit Task Force carried out South Pacific Goodwill mission, visited Fiji, Solomon Islands, Vanuatu, and Papua New Guinea to provide healthcare for 48 days before returning to Indonesia.

+On 16 February 2025, she participated with partner nations in the Multilateral Naval Exercise KOMODO (MNEK) 2025 at Tanjung Benoa Waters, Bali.

+In September 2025, KRI dr. Wahidin Sudirohusodo (991) and KRI Raden Eddy Martadinata (331) in the 2025 Port Visit Task Force, carried out diplomatic and humanitarian mission to Papua New Guinea to strengthen bilateral ties.
+The ships arrived at T-Wharf, Port Moresby, Papua New Guinea on 14 September 2025.
+After completed the diplomatic and humanitarian mission, KRI dr. Wahidin Sudirohusodo and KRI Raden Eddy Martadinata returned to Indonesia on 18 September 2025, arrived at Sorong, Indonesia on 26 September 2025.